branch42-team/nestjs-mcp-server/mcp-client/README.md

 ## Support

 For issues or questions:

 1. Check the main project documentation
 2. Verify your API key is valid
 3. Ensure MCP server is running
-4. Check Docker logs: `docker logs assignment-mcp`
+4. Check Docker logs: `docker logs nestjs-mcp`

 ## License

 MIT